stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-configure-probes/configure-probes.md

     ![startup probe](images/startup-probe.png)

-    > Note: You can configure the probes parameters as per the requirement of your application.
-To know more about startupprobes, visit [here](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).
+    > Note: You can configure the parameters of the probe as per your application's requirement.
+To know more about startup probes, visit [here](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).

 1. Save and run `tilt up` at the root of your directory.
 Press the space key to view the progress in Tilt web UI.
 The application should be running in the namespace used in `tilt_options.json` file.